gtshepard/pycomplete/README.md

 To avoid suggesting  misspelled words, before PyComplete records a word, it makes sure it is a valid word by looking it up in the dictionary.

-### Least Frquently Used Pruning
+### Least Frequently Used Pruning

-to keep performance stable for autocomplete, PyComplete removes the least frequently used word after the Trie reaches it capacity (a parameter set by the user) this is for a few reasons,
+To keep performance stable for autocomplete, PyComplete removes the least frequently used word after the Trie reaches it capacity (a parameter set by the user) this is for a few reasons,

 This sets a bound on the number of words in the Trie.
 Which ultimately leads to a more predictable and stable runtime.